-4. Support of two SRS resource sets with usage set to 'noncodebook'
+3. Support of two SRS resource sets with usage set to 'noncodebook'

-5. Supported number of SRS resources in one SRS resource set
+4. Supported number of SRS resources in one SRS resource set

-6. Supported maximal number of MIMO layers of each SRS resource set for NCB PUSCH with SFN scheme
+5. Supported maximal number of MIMO layers of each SRS resource set for NCB PUSCH with SFN scheme

-[7.
-Maximum number of simultaneous transmitted SRS resources at one symbol]